Pediatric RN Residency Program

 - When will I be notified about the status of my application?
 All applications will be reviewed.
 You will be contacted if you are selected for an interview.
 If you are not selected, you will receive a notification.
 Unfortunately, due to the volume of applicants, we are unable to provide updates regarding specific applications.

 - Will I be required to sign a contract?
 We do not require that you sign a contract.
 All Children's Hospital offers significant commitment to the extensive training, education and support of New Graduate Nurses and RN Residents.
 Because of this, we do ask that you carefully consider your commitment to the program and the organization.
-Please read our letter of commitment if you are not currently an All Children's Hospital employee, or this letter of commitment if you are currently an All Children's Hospital employee.
+For more information, please read this letter of commitment if you are not currently an All Children's Hospital employee, or this letter of commitment if you are currently an All Children's Hospital employee.

 An RN Resident will not be eligible for transfer to another unit/department until one year from the completion of their orientation, except with Administrative approval.